krishna2730/eCommerce/README.md

-# Triveous API
+# Triveous eCommerce API

 ## Overview

-Triveous API is a Node.js application that provides endpoints for managing carts, categories, orders, products, and users.
+This is a Node.js application that provides endpoints for managing carts, categories, orders, products, and users.
 This README file provides information on setting up the project and configuring the database.

 ## Table of Contents